Zucchini rotting is a common problem

-Zucchini rotting on the plant is a sign of a couple of problems
+Zucchini End Rot on the plant is a sign of a couple of problems

-Blossom end rot is a common cause of zucchini rotting, so is inadequate pollination
+Zucchini Blossom end rot or is a common cause of zucchini rotting, so is inadequate pollination

 Blossom end rot is caused by

 - Calcium levels being too low in the soil.
-This causes deficiency in the plant.
-You could add a liquid fertilizer at the base of the plant.
-It’s often caused from lack of calcium uptake.
+This causes a calcium deficiency in the plant.
+You could add calcium through liquid fertilizer at the base of the plant.
+It’s often caused by lack of calcium uptake.
 Lime the soil before the season starts, but if your zucchini already have blossom end rot try liquid fertilizer or compost tea.

 Another cause of zucchini rotting is your squash blossoms need to be pollinated to produce fruit